 Our nunchaku are made by hand.
 Each one is made by a martial artist in a wood shop, not a robotic Chinese factory.
 We sand them oil and dry them and then string them with strong quality para-cord.
 Rather than feature “some kind of stained wood” we made our nunchaku from dense hardwoods of different weights like cocobolo, red oak, bloodwood and locust to name a few.
 It’s an American product for a great American past time.

 We make Traditional Octagon Wood Nunchaku from real hardwoods.
 Real wooden American Nunchaku.
 We have a selection of great dense hardwoods.
 All our nunchaku are strung and oiled ready to go.
 They are fast, easy to swing and control.
 Perfect for school and form study.
 We also have chain linked nunchaku featuring the ever sought after U swivel.
 They are available now in a number of woods and lengths.
 Each nunchaku we make is special and our goal is to match them with special people who use them.
 We do it all here in the USA while using American products and materials.
 There is no robot factory, we don’t import anything to make them.
-The one you pick is the one you get.
-Stop by the store and check out the selection. usanunchaku.com
+All our nunchaku are made in small batches daily to the customers order specifications.
+We have a large selection of domestic hardwoods and exotic imported hardwoods from all over the world.
+Stop by the store and check out the selection.
+About US

 After a while of studying I’ve got a great many martial arts forms to keep polished.
 Sadly I’m guilty of not having all of them in the best shape.
 My teacher tells me that they are deep inside me, we have to refresh them and bring them back out.
 Some of the forms are over 200 motions long.
 The only thing to do is to practice them often.